ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 This revision has made the following changes:

-* Changed 'URI-identified resource' to 'resource (in the sense of [URI])'
+* Fixed references for structured fields, RFC9111 instead of RFC7234
-* Uses Notational Conventions for Structured Fields as suggested in HTTP Editorial Style Guide
+* Security Considerations is Heading#1
-* Security Considerations moved below the IANA Considerations
+* Removed redundant example

 # Acknowledgments